matteodamico/gcp-docker-vm-ansible/README.md

 ### PLEASE SEE THE BRANCH
-*docker_swarm* to run the playbook for provisioning two VMs in Google Cloud Platform (GCP) with Docker and Docker Swarm
+*docker_swarm_centos* to create two CentOS VM in Google Cloud Platform (GCP) with Docker and Docker Swarm *docker_swarm_debian* to create two Debian VM in Google Cloud Platform (GCP) with Docker and Docker Swarm

  ### First installation